Grizzlies draft Jaren Jackson with fourth overall pick | WHIZ News

 The fourth pick was the highest for the Memphis franchise since picking Hasheem Thabeet with the second overall pick in 2009.
 The previous time the Grizzlies had the fourth overall pick was in 2007 when they chose point guard Mike Conley from Ohio State.

-“Now, I’m a Memphis Grizzly,” Jackson said in an interview after the selection.
-“That’s crazy.
-I’m really happy.
-I’m so happy.”
+Standing alongside the new Grizzly at the draft were his father, Jaen Jackson Sr., a former NBA player and coach, and his mother, Terri, who was wearing a championship ring from Jackson’s time with the San Antonio Spurs.

-Standing alongside the new Grizzly were his father, Jaren Jackson Sr., a former NBA player and coach, and his mother, Terri, who was wearing a championship ring from Jackson’s time with the San Antonio Spurs.
+With Jackson, and the selection of point guard Jevon Carter out of West Virginia with the 32nd overall pick, Grizzlies general manager Chris Wallace said Memphis took a step back to the defensive style of its successful run over seven straight playoff appearances.

-The Grizzlies also had the 32nd overall pick in the second round.
+“We got two exceptional defensive players,” Wallace said.
+“We got the best shot-blocker in the draft in Jaren Jackson, got the best perimeter defender in Jevon Carter.
+Got two great intangible guys with a lot of room to grow.

-Jackson joins a franchise coming off its worst season in almost a decade that featured a coach firing with J.B.
-Bickerstaff given the job May 1 for good after replacing David Fizdale in late November.
-With a rash of injuries, the Grizzlies went only a 22-60 for the second-worst record in the NBA behind Phoenix and snapped Memphis’ streak of seven straight postseason appearances.
+Jackson joins a franchise coming off an ugly season that featured a coach firing with Bickerstaff given the job May 1 for good after replacing David Fizdale in late November.
+With a rash of injuries, the Grizzlies went only a 22-60 for the second-worst record in the NBA behind Phoenix.

 The poor record didn’t help Memphis in the lottery drawing with the Grizzlies landing in the fourth spot.
 Still, it was the first time the Grizzlies had a lottery pick since selecting Xavier Henry out of Kansas with the 12th overall pick.
 The choice of Henry was part of run of unproductive choices for Memphis over the years.

-Owner Robert Pera predicted last week that with the right pick — someone to complement Conley and center Marc Gasol — Memphis could consider a 50-win season.
+Owner Robert Pera predicted last week that with the right pick — someone to complement Conley and Gasol — Memphis could consider a 50-win season.

 Conley welcomed Jackson to Memphis on Twitter soon after the selection .